Lateral Flow Testing Q&A

 Do these tests work for people without symptoms?

 LFDs are validated technology.
 The test is safe, inexpensive and the results are trusted.
 Extensive clinical evaluation from Public Health England and the University of Oxford shows LFDs are specific and sensitive enough to be used for community testing, including for asymptomatic people, which means people who have the virus but don’t have any symptoms.

 How much does each LFD test cost?
 And will they be available to buy on the market?

 The UK government has been purchasing LFD test kits.
 The current position is that these will not be available for members of the public to purchase.
 The cost per kit is not disclosed due to commercial confidentiality and sensitivities.

 If you have coronavirus symptoms

-Please book a test if you have symptoms of coronavirus – high temperature, continuous cough or loss of/change in taste or smell – at gov.uk/get-coronavirus-test or by calling 119.
+Please book a free PCR test if you have symptoms of coronavirus – high temperature, continuous cough or loss of/change in taste or smell – at gov.uk/get-coronavirus-test or by calling 119.
 Only leave your house in an emergency or if you need to go to a test centre.
-Otherwise, self-isolate at home until you have received the results of your test.
-If your test is positive, you and the people in your household and support bubble must self-isolate for 10 days.
+If your test is positive, you must self-isolate for 10 days.